1972–73 NFL playoffs: NFC: Dallas Cowboys 30, San Francisco 49ers 28

 With time running out, Dallas had to attempt an onside kick.
 49ers receiver Preston Riley briefly handled the ball, but couldn't hang on and it was recovered by Mel Renfro.
 On the first play after the recovery, Staubach gained 21 yards on a quarterback scramble.
 Then he connected for a 19-yard gain to Parks, who ran out of bounds at the San Francisco 10-yard line.
 On the next play, Staubach threw a 10-yard touchdown pass to receiver Ron Sellers, giving Dallas a 30–28 lead with just 52 seconds left.
 However, the 49ers were not quite out of the game.
 Needing only a field goal to win, Brodie completed three consecutive passes, but a 23-yard completion to Riley that would have put the 49ers in field goal range was eliminated by a holding penalty, and Brodie was intercepted by Waters on the next play.

-This game would mark the end of the four-year battle for the starting quarterback position on Dallas between Morton and Staubach.
+This game would mark the end of the four-year battle for the starting quarterback position in Dallas between Morton and Staubach.
 With his outstanding performance of 12/20 completions for 172 yards and 2 touchdowns, with no interceptions and 23 rushing yards in just over one quarter of play, Staubach became the Cowboys' permanent starter and would not relinquish the position until the end of his career after the 1979 season, while Morton was traded to the New York Giants in 1974 and later became the starting quarterback of the Denver Broncos.
 Morton and Staubach would later meet again and face off against each other in Super Bowl XII.
 The 49ers would not return to postseason play until 1981.

 Dallas' comeback from an 18-point deficit was the second largest comeback in NFL postseason history at the time.
 The Cowboys outgained the 49ers in total yards 402–255, and first downs 22–13, although they lost five turnovers and their quarterbacks were sacked five times.
 Brodie was not sacked at all.
 Hill finished the game with a career postseason high 125 rushing yards, and one reception for six yards.
 Parks caught 7 passes for 136 yards.
 Vic Washington had 200 all-purpose yards (3 KR for 136 yards, 56 rushing yards, 1 rec for 8 yards) Defensive end Cedrick Hardman had 3.5 sacks.

 This was the third overall postseason meeting, and third such meeting in as many years between the Cowboys and 49ers.
 Both previous meetings had been in the NFC Championship Game, and were both won by Dallas.